 So much for the credentials.
 Why the website?

 For one, Luhmann’s systems theory, for all its power, still remains a minority current in sociology.
 This is both a shame and a disgrace, since the dominant paradigm of critical theory in its many offshoots is responsible for much of the mess the western world finds itself in today.
 Stephen Schecter’s unique talent lies in making Luhmann’s theory come alive, showing how it can be used to understand how modern society works.
-He hopes his website will provide a go-to place for sociologists interested in pursuing this theoretical vein.
-Already one of his books is available for purchase at a price affordable even to undergraduate students.
-In the future, the visitor will find articles freely available exploring various dimensions of Luhmann’s theory as well as commentary elucidating current issues in modern society.
+He gives examples of this on his sociology page with its link to his comments on various aspects of modern life and the reader will also find examples of this in his blogs.

 For three, Stephen has an abiding love of poetry, which he continues to write, and of the Hebrew Bible, which he considers both the template of western literature and the literary DNA of the Jewish people.
-His poetry ebooks are available for purchase on this website.
-They are narrative in style, simple, poignant and accessible to the average reader at a modest cost.
-He has also rewritten his version of the Five Books of Moses, also available for purchase under the Hebrew Bible rubric.
-There, too, the website visitor will find each week a commentary (Drash) on the weekly Torah portion available for free.
+His poems are narrative in style, simple, poignant and accessible to the average reader.
+The website visitor can also find years of his commentary (Drash) on the weekly Torah portion.

 Stephen Schecter PhD